MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 >
 > * *"We want to avoid displaying testfield() errors to the user."*
 >
 > Explain why.
-Maybe something can be done differently, or it might cause an issue in another part of the system that you aren't aware of, or it makes sense to remove it in general.
+Maybe something can be done differently.
+It might cause an issue in a part of the system that you aren't aware of.
+Maybe it makes sense to remove it in general.

 ## Describe the requests

 Create a separate extensibility request for every change you want us to make.

-A request might require several changes, and some of the changes might have one or more dependencies on others.
+However, there can be exceptions.
+A request might require several changes, and some might depend on other changes.
 For example, there might be a situation where, unless one change is approved, the others don't make sense.
 In that situation, put all changes in the same request.
 Otherwise, create a request for each change.

 ## Events